 As a designer, my life goal is to create and enhance people’s lives through experience.
 My first love was deep and abstract design, inspired by Gaudí, who carefully considered every detail to strengthen a concept and bring joy—from the shape of a door handle to the pattern in the glass.
 Large, open spaces like airports used to feel intimidating to me, and I would search for a quiet nook off the beaten path, which rarely existed.

 Today, we have dedicated spaces for those needs, reflecting the inclusivity of modern life.
 But shouldn’t these elements blend seamlessly into the design?
-Shouldn’t the ultimate human design response seamlessly accommodate needs both great and small
+Shouldn’t the ultimate human design response seamlessly accommodate needs both great and small?

 When we think about people, we realise that while everyone has similar basic needs, individual experiences and personalities shape what we’re seeking.
 The purpose of an airport is to move people on and off planes, but people also want a stress-free environment—easy navigation, comfortable seating, and the amenities that make them feel at home.